Antananarivo - Antsirabe - Miandrivazo - Kirindy - Bekopaka - Morondava

 English, French

 In the morning, walking tour of the countryside around Antsirabe in the company of a local guide, lunch during the visit and departure to reach Miandrivazo.
 Photo stops along the way and continuation to Miandrivazo which we reach at the end of the day.
-Installation in a hotel.
-(Complete Board).
+Installation in hotel.
+(Full Board).
+The western side of the island is much less steep than the eastern side and it is also more arid.
+The landscape is less mountainous, the human density is lower.

 Departure towards the south.
 Dirt track and passage of ferries.
 Passage through baobab forests, traditional villages and at the end of the day, the mythical alley of Baobabs.
 Stop for the classic sunset photo and continue to Morondava and transfer to the hotel.